Sakis Rouvas: Instrumentation and Performance

 Rouvas has presented, performed and recorded in Greek, English, and French, including hosting the Eurovision Song Contest 2006.
-He has also sung phonetically in Turkish and Russian— during a 1997 duet with Burak Kut and in the Russian version of “Se Thelo San Trelos” ("Kak Sumashedshij Ya") with Philipp Kirkorov, which became a hit in Russia.
+He has also sung phonetically in Turkish and Russian— during a 1997 duet with Burak Kut and in the Russian version of “Se Thelo San Trelos” ("Kak Sumashedshij Ya") with Philipp Kirkorov.

 In addition to his vocal performances, Rouvas is a multi-instrumentalist.
 He plays the guitar (both acoustic and electric), bass, piano, cello, and various percussion instruments.
 On tour, he frequently plays a black Gibson Les Paul electric guitar and switches to acoustic guitar for unplugged sets, such as those in his Live Ballads performances.

-Rouvas' live performances have been widely praised for their combination of vocal precision and dynamic stage presence.
-Critics have highlighted his ability to execute vocally demanding material while simultaneously delivering complex choreography, as well as his commitment to live vocals over the use of playback tracks.
-Billboard observed that while Rouvas possesses strong international appeal, further refinement of his English-language vocal delivery could enhance his global crossover potential.
+Rouvas' live performances have been praised for their combination of vocal precision and dynamic stage presence.
+Critics have commented on his ability to execute vocally demanding material.
+Billboard noted that Rouvas is a great live performer, good-looking, and able to sing well in English.

 Throughout his career, Rouvas has explored a wide range of musical styles, including contemporary pop, rock, traditional Greek music, and even light rap, such as the spoken verses in "O Iroas" from "Iparhi Agapi Edo".
 He has also performed in crooner style and in classical tenor repertoire.
 His most consistently noted vocal quality is his emotional expression and phrasing.
 Rouvas is known for strict discipline regarding vocal health.
 He follows an organic diet, avoids smoking and alcohol, and enforces no-smoking policies backstage.
 Singer- Songwriter Stelios Rokkos has described him as “probably the most disciplined singer I have ever met—in fact, to the point of insanity.”